linkerd/linkerd2-proxy-init/README.md

 Please refer to [Docker Docs](https://docs.docker.com/buildx/working-with-buildx) to enable Buildx.

-Run `make builder` to create Buildx instance before starting to build the images.

 Run `make images` to start build the images.

 Run `make push` to push the images into registry.